petkaantonov/bluebird/README.md

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/petka_antonov.svg)](https://saucelabs.com/u/petka_antonov)

-*IE7 and IE8 had to be removed from tests due to SauceLabs bug but are supported and pass all tests*

 **Note** that in ECMA-262, edition 3 (IE7, IE8 etc.) it is not possible to use methods that have keyword names like `.catch` and `.finally`.
 The [API documentation](API.md) always lists a compatible alternative name that you can use if you need to support these browsers.
 For example `.catch` is replaced with `.caught` and `.finally` with `.lastly`.

 Also, [long stack trace](API.md#promiselongstacktraces---void) support is only available in Chrome and Firefox.

-<sub>Previously bluebird required es5-shim.js and es5-sham.js to support Edition 3 - these are **no longer required** as of **0.10.4**.</sub>

 After quick start, see [API Reference and examples](API.md)